 An impairment loss is recognized if the carrying amount of an asset exceeds its recoverable amount.
-The impairment loss is recognized in profit or loss unless it reverses a previous revaluation credited to equity, in which case it is charged to equity.
+The impairment loss is recognized in profit or loss.

 Investment property

 Property that is held for long-term rental yields or for capital appreciation or both, and that is not occupied by the Company, is classified as investment property.
 Investment property also includes property where the future use has not been determined.